Get to know your MP

 Trade for the common good

-On 23 June last year, Britain voted to leave the EU.
+On 23 June 2016, Britain voted to leave the EU.
 One of the results of this is that the UK will be responsible for setting our own trade policy.
 Our new trade policy ought to promote our own interests, but also overcome poverty, respect human rights and protect the environment.
-Over 100 MPs have heard our message on trade directly from their constituents (over a quarter of MPs) and several have asked parliamentary questions to International Trade minister Liam Fox.
-You can join us by emailing your MP to ensure that the UK uses its trade policy to benefit the world’s poorest people.
+Over 100 MPs heard our message on trade directly from their constituents (over a quarter of MPs) and several have asked parliamentary questions to International Trade minister Liam Fox.

 UK Aid debate in Parliament

 In June 2016, you asked your MP to attend the UK aid debate in Parliament and to speak up for the world’s poorest people.
 UK aid saves a life every two minutes.
 It transforms communities for good.
 With your support, there were more MPs attending than there were chairs.
 37 MPs spoke up about aid, with 33 strongly in favour, giving a wide range of reasons why aid works; and no MPs actually opposed the size of the 0.7% aid budget.
 Read more about the aid debate and how your taking action helped MPs keep their promise to aid.